What To Do With Your ED/EA Outcomes

 • Make sure to send mid-year grades and any additional financial information required

-• You must withdraw your applications after you commit to your ED school
+• You must withdraw your applications to all other schools after you commit to your ED school

 • Don’t forget about housing.
 Many schools require housing deposits very early in the process, and the date you apply for housing can affect your priority in the process.